elasticio/elasticio.github.io/content/_components/rest-api/usage-example.md

 ![Splitter](img/splitter.png)

 The last component that we use in the integration flow is the [Google Spreadsheet component](/components/gspreadsheet/index).
-Here select a pre-created spreadsheet with firs rows as headers and match the information you need with these headers:
+Here select a pre-created spreadsheet with first row as header values and match the information you need with these headers:

 ![Configure Spreadsheet](img/configure-spreadsheet.png)